marbl/MetagenomeScope/README.md

 </table>

 > [!NOTE]
+> #### Reverse-complementary nodes and edges in GFA and LastGraph files
-> As discussed in the FAQs below on "Reverse-complementary sequences," we represent each pair of nodes (`A`, `-A`) separately in the graph -- this makes it easier to lay out the graph nicely.
+> As discussed in the FAQs below on "Reverse-complementary sequences," we represent each pair of nodes (`A`, `-A`) separately in the graph.
+This makes it easier to lay out the graph nicely.
 >
-> For example, notice that components #2 and #3 in these screenshots are reverse-complements of each other, as are components #4 and #5, etc.
+> Notice that components #2 and #3 in these screenshots are reverse-complements of each other, as are components #4 and #5, etc.
+> However, component #1 is "strand-mixed" -- it contains both nodes `1` and `-1`!

 ### 3. Large graph: MetaCarvel (`GML` file; 28,064 nodes; 21,769 edges) -- stool metagenome